-Parabens are synthetic preservatives used in many products to extend shelf life by years.
-These chemicals mimic your body's hormones, disrupting the endocrine system, and have been linked to breast cancer, early puberty, and low sperm counts.
+- Parabens are synthetic preservatives used in many products to extend shelf-life by years.
+These chemicals mimic your body's hormones, disrupt the endocrine system, and have been linked to breast cancer, early puberty, and low sperm counts.

-Foaming and lathering agents (SLS, sodium lauryl sulfate) has been found to be a major skin irritant.
-In addition, some studies show a link to cancer, but an actual causation has not been proven.
+- Foaming and lathering agents (SLS, sodium lauryl sulfate) have been found to be major skin irritants.
+In addition, some studies show a link to cancer, but actual causation has not been proven.

 Differences Between Natural and Organic

 Note that most companies cannot use the term "organic" without approval from the FDA—and even then, there are various types of "organic" certification.
 What organic will generally mean in regards to beauty care is that the plants and materials used to make the product were grown in a pesticide-free environment and were not exposed to chemicals that may remain on the plant after harvesting.